 Employees work from home — or anywhere else they like — allowing companies to ditch expensive leases and build on what they started during the pandemic.

 How do you see these models fitting into your organization’s strategy in the near future?
 When flexibility is the name of the game, Blueground makes it easy for employees who are working with hybrid and remote setups to be productive.
-All of our turnkey furnished apartments in 15 cities have discrete spaces for life and work, and we have partnerships with food and grocery delivery services, transportation providers, and wellness apps to make it even easier for your employees to maintain work-life balance.
+All of our turnkey furnished apartments have discrete spaces for life and work, and we have partnerships with food and grocery delivery services, transportation providers, and wellness apps to make it even easier for your employees to maintain a work-life balance.